RobvanGastel/dinov2-finetune/README.md

 ## Results

-**Pascal VOC**
+**Pascal VOC** \
-I achieve a validation mean IoU of approximately 95% using LoRA and a 1x1 convolution decoder.
-When applying ImageNet-C corruptions (Hendrycks & Dietterich, 2019) to test robustness, the validation mean IoU drops to 88% with corruption severity level 5 (the maximum).
+I achieve a validation mean IoU of approximately 85.2% using LoRA and a 1x1 convolution decoder.
+When applying ImageNet-C corruptions (Hendrycks & Dietterich, 2019) to test robustness on Pascal VOC, the validation mean IoU drops to 72.2% with corruption severity level 5 (the maximum).
 The qualitative performance of this network is illustrated in the figure below.
 Based on their qualitative and quantitative performance, these pre-trained weights handle image corruptions effectively.

 ![](/assets/examples/voc_corruption_performance.png?raw=true)

 You can use the pre-trained weights using the `--lora_weights` flag or just using the `load_parameters` function call.
 Registers here mean that extra context global context tokens are learned, see the second reference.
+All models are finetuned for a 100 epochs.

 <table style="margin: auto">